 At most tracks, a pit stop in normal green flag conditions will see drivers lose between 20-25 seconds to rivals.

-But with cars lapping at significantly reduced pace under either safety car or VSC conditions, this time loss is significantly reduced.
+But with cars lapping at a significantly reduced pace under either safety car or VSC conditions, this time loss is significantly reduced.

 This can advantage or disadvantage any driver and is very much down to luck.